mig-gonz/mig-gonz/README.md

 **`Transforming passion into powerful code`**

-I am a passionate learner and aspiring software developer, dedicated to honing coding skills and creating innovative solutions that make a positive impact.
-Drawing from years of experience in the dynamic field of food and beverage, I bring a unique perspective to collaborative team environments.
-With a background in restaurants and cafes, I thrive in fast-paced, customer-centric settings.
+With a solid foundation drawn from years of experience in the dynamic field of food and beverage, I bring a unique perspective to collaborative team environments.
+My background in restaurants and cafes has equipped me to thrive in fast-paced, customer-centric settings.
 I excel at delivering exceptional service, ensuring guest satisfaction, and orchestrating seamless food and beverage experiences.
-Combining my expertise in hospitality with my growing software development skills, I am driven to transform ideas into practical, real-world applications that enhance the industry and enrich the guest experience.
+Building upon this rich hospitality background, I have transitioned into a passionate learner and full stack developer, dedicated to honing coding skills and creating innovative solutions that make a positive impact.
+By combining my expertise in both hospitality and software development, I am well-equipped to deliver practical, real-world applications that address diverse industry needs.

 #